Scene7

-Scene7 is an American on-demand rich media software company that provides document hosting and interactive publishing services such as online catalogs, targeted email, video, and image management.
-Scene7's technology allows users to manipulate product images by zooming in and rotating products, simulating the inspection of merchandise in retail stores.
+Scene7 was an American on-demand rich media software company that provided document hosting and interactive publishing services such as online catalogs, targeted email, video, and image management.
+Scene7's technology allowed users to manipulate product images by zooming in and rotating products, simulating the inspection of merchandise in retail stores.
+Scene7 became a subsidiary of Adobe Publishing Systems in 2007, and in 2010 was folded into the Adobe Systems model.

 The company, founded as a division of Autodesk, created a room decoration computer software called Picture This Home in the mid-1990s.
 The division was sold to Broderbund in 1998, then spun off as a company called GoodHome.com in June 1999.
 After GoodHome.com failed to become profitable, it was reorganized and renamed Scene7.
 It formally launched on January 23, 2001, and focused on helping companies prepare interactive advertisements for consumers.
 Adobe Systems acquired Scene7 in 2007 for an undisclosed sum.

+In 2010, Scene7 ceased to function as a subsidiary of Adobe Systems.
+Scene 7 was renamed Dynamic Media Classic Publishing System (SPS) and became part of the Adobe family of software products.

 Company

 A subsidiary of Adobe Systems, Scene7 provides document hosting and interactive publishing services, typically charging clients to convert catalog print files to interactive web pages.
 The company does most of its business in North America.
 Scene7 products rely on several Adobe products, including Adobe Photoshop, Adobe InDesign, Adobe Flash, Adobe Illustrator, and Adobe Flex; this relationship existed before Adobe purchased the company.
 Scene7 does not maintain any servers to host its services; instead, it uses a "pay as you grow" program that only requires it to pay for the resources that it uses.

 Harrods flagship store in London, England.
 Scene7 allows visitors to Harrods' website to interact with product images.